COE (The Council on Occupational Education)

 Accreditation is the affirmation that a school provides a quality of education that the community has a right to expect and the education world endorses.
 Accreditation is a means of showing confidence in a school’s performance.
 When the COE accredits a school, it certifies that the school has met the prescribed qualitative standards within the terms of the school’s own stated philosophy and objectives.
 The chief purpose of the whole accreditation process is the improvement of education by evaluating the degree to which a school has attained worthwhile outcomes set by its own staff and community.
 This is accomplished by periodically conducting a comprehensive self-evaluation of the total school.
 Through the accreditation process, the school seeks the validation of its self-evaluation by obtaining professional judgement from impartial outsiders on the effectiveness of the total school operation.
 The intent throughout the process is more than to focus on shortcomings; the chief goal is to seek remedies for inadequacies and to identify and nurture good practices.
 Accreditation of a secondary school is on an institutional basis.
 It should be noted that the whole school, not just one program is covered by the accreditation.
 The following are some of the many benefits of accreditation:

 - More effective methods of planning for school improvement

 - Improved consistency between educational purpose and practice

-The best way to see if going back to school and training in a professional career is right for you is to visit the NTI campus nearest you.
-You can tour our modern facilities and meet with our instructors who work in your field of interest.
-For more information or to schedule your free campus tour, fill out the form on the side of the page, or call 1-800-447-1151 today.
+The best way to see if going to school and training in a professional career is right for you is to visit the NTI campus nearest you.
+You can tour our modern facilities and meet with our instructors who work in this field.
+Click here to schedule your free campus tour, request more information, or call 1-800-447-1151 today.